afnog/afnog.github.io/sse/crypto/presentation.md

 ### Questions

 * Was the previous exercise using symmetric or asymmetric crypto?
+How do you know?
 * Using public key crypto?
 * What algorithm?

+---

+layout: true

+## Encryption

 ---